Bullman Surname

 Where Does The Last Name Bullman Come From? nationality or country of origin

-Bullman occurs more in The United States more than any other country/territory.
-It may also be found in the variant forms:.
-Click here to see other potential spellings of Bullman.
+The surname Bullman is more frequently found in The United States than any other country or territory.
+It may also appear as:.
+For other potential spellings of this name click here.

 How Common Is The Last Name Bullman? popularity and diffusion

-Bullman is the 190,445th most common family name globally.
-It is borne by approximately 1 in 3,288,604 people.
-The last name occurs mostly in The Americas, where 50 percent of Bullman reside; 50 percent reside in North America and 49 percent reside in Anglo-North America.
+This surname is the 190,445th most widely held last name worldwide, held by approximately 1 in 3,288,604 people.
+This surname is predominantly found in The Americas, where 50 percent of Bullman reside; 50 percent reside in North America and 49 percent reside in Anglo-North America.

-It is most prevalent in The United States, where it is borne by 1,101 people, or 1 in 329,209.
-In The United States Bullman is primarily found in: North Carolina, where 17 percent are found, South Carolina, where 10 percent are found and Tennessee, where 8 percent are found.
-Beside The United States Bullman is found in 36 countries.
-It is also common in England, where 26 percent are found and Australia, where 12 percent are found.
+The surname Bullman is most frequently occurring in The United States, where it is borne by 1,101 people, or 1 in 329,209.
+In The United States Bullman is primarily found in: North Carolina, where 17 percent reside, South Carolina, where 10 percent reside and Tennessee, where 8 percent reside.
+Other than The United States Bullman is found in 36 countries.
+It is also common in England, where 26 percent reside and Australia, where 12 percent reside.

 Bullman Family Population Trend historical fluctuation

 The frequency of Bullman has changed over time.
-In The United States the number of people carrying the Bullman surname rose 305 percent between 1880 and 2014; in England it rose 204 percent between 1881 and 2014 and in Ireland it rose 170 percent between 1901 and 2014.
+In The United States the number of people carrying the Bullman last name rose 305 percent between 1880 and 2014; in England it rose 204 percent between 1881 and 2014 and in Ireland it rose 170 percent between 1901 and 2014.

 Bullman Last Name Statistics demography

-The religious adherence of those bearing the surname is primarily Catholic (98%) in Ireland.
+The religious devotion of those holding the surname is principally Catholic (98%) in Ireland.

-In The United States those bearing the Bullman last name are 34.95% more likely to be registered Republicans than the national average, with 81.72% registered to vote for the party.
+In The United States those bearing the Bullman surname are 34.95% more likely to be registered with the Republican Party than The US average, with 81.72% registered to vote for the party.

 The amount Bullman earn in different countries varies marginally.
 In United States they earn 5.73% less than the national average, earning $40,678 USD per year and in Canada they earn 6.87% less than the national average, earning $46,268 CAD per year.